dsciitpatna/EaseAPI/README.md

 ***(Learn more on APIs [here](https://youtu.be/s7wmiS2mSXY))***

 ---
-## What we will deliver in EasAPI
+## What we will deliver in EaseAPI

 #### API Creation Tool

 We provide an easy way of creating high-quality APIs, with a wide range of customizable features presented on a easy-to-use User Interface.
-APIs being one of the most crucial part of application development as explained earlier, needs to be well structured, secured, fully scalabale and customizable in future - all of which will be properly taken care of by *EasAPI- API Creation Tool*.
+APIs being one of the most crucial part of application development as explained earlier, needs to be well structured, secured, fully scalabale and customizable in future - all of which will be properly taken care of by *EaseAPI- API Creation Tool*.

 ##### How will this work:
 We will provide a well-designed skeleton for the APIs providing some minor logic according to the choice of the user.
 For example